 Erectile dysfunction (ED) can be frustrating for both men and women.
 There are various causes of ED, that can be both physical and psychological, but it’s important to remember that most ED is treatable.
 You and your partner can work together to overcome ED, here are some ideas of how you can help.

 Your partner may not want to talk about it, but it’s important that you don’t try to avoid the subject.
-Avoiding confronting the issue, can lead to resentment and stress, which can then start affecting your relationship in other ways.
-The best option is to have a open conversation with each other, but be sure to avoid blame.
+Avoiding confronting the issue can lead to resentment and stress, which can then start affecting your relationship in other ways.
+The best option is to have an open conversation with each other, but be sure to avoid blame.

 No one is to blame for ED.
 Make sure you let your partner know this really early on - it’s not their fault.
 When you do start talking about ED, it may help to lay out some ground rules.
 Agree that you will try not to get defensive or accusatory and that you are talking just so you can understand the situation and your partner’s feelings about it.

 ED can have psychological or physical causes.
 Psychological causes include stress, depression and performance anxiety.
 Performance anxiety is the experience of anxiety relating to sex.
 This can include worries about sexual performance, pleasing your partner, sexual health, pregnancy, body image, self-esteem etc. Common physical causes of ED include high blood pressure, obesity, diabetes, drug use and medication side effects.
 There is also a connection between excessive cycling and ED.

 Whatever you suspect is causing your partner’s ED, it is a good idea for them to speak to a doctor.
 ED can be a symptom of undiagnosed physical conditions i.e. diabetes, high blood pressure etc. Alternatively, it may suggest that their existing medication needs changing.
 A doctor can also prescribe them medications to help with ED if required.